mediaboxAdvanced

 <a href="http://www.youtube.com/watch?v=MrqcK5arPPk" rel="lightbox[set 480 380]" title="Blue Monster::3D animation - John Einselen">play video</a>

-Just to clarify a point of common confusion – it is not required that you define a gallery set!
+Just to clarify a common point of confusion – it is not required that you define a gallery set!
 The examples on this site are labelled lightbox[image...] or lightbox[social...] just to organise the samples into galleries.
-It has no impact on how a link is formatted or embedded (for example, linking to YouTube will still open the video, regardless of the gallery you put it in – the gallery set does not define the media type, the script will always discover media type based on the URL given).
+It has no impact on how a link is formatted or embedded.
+For example, linking to a YouTube video will always open the video, regardless of the gallery you put it in – the gallery set name does not define the media type, the script will always discover media type based on the URL given.

 7 – Enjoy!